-- 1. Career and personal student counseling, advising and/or mentoring - 2.
-Mentoring professional colleagues, related to their effectiveness within their academic or administrative assignments - 3.
+1. Career and academic student counseling, advising and/or mentoring

+- 2. Mentoring professional colleagues, related to their effectiveness within their academic or administrative assignments - 3.
 Administrative activities such as scheduling, program coordination or other special assignments.
-Significant administrative activities in the Department of Marine Transportation include: - a.
+Significant administrative activities in the Department of Marine Transportation include, but are not limited to, the following: - a.
 Coordination of the STCW Program - 1) Maintenance of Department STCW documentation - 2) Quality assurance for Department STCW competency assessments - b.
-Coordination of the Sea Training Program - 1) Development and coordination of the training rotation plan and deck cruise calendar - 2) Development of CRU 100 and CRU 300 training curricula and procurement of associated training materials - 3) Preparation of the STCW documentation for CRU 100 and CRU 300 - 4) Preparation of the Marine Transportation Cruise Faculty Handbook

-- 5) Supervision of deck cadet preparations for cruise, including generation of the cadet watch bill and cadet day work assignments - c.
-Coordination of the Commercial Cruise Program - 1) Academic screening of cadets enrolled in commercial cruise - 2) Development of the CRU 200/CRU 200L project instruction - 3) Liaison with Career Center for deck cadet placement aboard commercial vessels - 4) Evaluation of commercial cruise projects and assignment of CRU 200/CRU 200L grades - 4.
-Participation in the governance of the Institution (at the Department, Academy or system-wide level) - 5.
-Service as Department Chair - 6.
+Coordination of the Sea Training Program - 1) Development and coordination of the training rotation plan and deck cruise calendar - 2) Development of CRU 100 and CRU 300 training curricula and procurement of associated training materials - 3) Preparation of the STCW documentation for CRU 100 and CRU 300 - 4) Preparation of the Marine Transportation Cruise Faculty Handbook - 5) Supervision of deck cadet preparations for cruise, including generation of the cadet watch bill and cadet day work assignments - c.
+Coordination of the Commercial Cruise Program - 1) Academic screening of cadets enrolled in commercial cruise - 2) Development of the CRU 200/CRU 200L project - 3) Liaison with Career Center for deck cadet placement aboard commercial vessels - 4) Evaluation of commercial cruise projects and assignment of CRU 200/CRU 200L grades - 4.
+Participation in the governance of the Institution at the Department, Academy or system-wide level. - 5.
+Service as a department chair - 6.
 Service on committees, at the Department or Academy level - 7.
-Operational activities as a licensed deck officer (such as IBEST, LNG or Full Mission Bridge simulator demonstrations, Training Ship Day-on-the-Bay excursions, mini-cruise and summer training cruises) - 8.
-Service to the community, state, nation, or international community in a capacity related to marine transportation and requiring the application of the maritime vocational instructor's professional knowledge or skills, including, but not limited to: - a.
+Operational activities as a licensed deck officer (such as IBEST, LNG or Full Mission Bridge simulator demonstrations, Training Ship Day-on-the-Bay excursions, mini-cruise, small boat demonstrations, and summer training cruises) - 8.
+Service to the community, state, nation, or international community in a capacity related to marine transportation (to include fishing, offshore petroleum and wind power industries, Navy and Coast Guard, etc.) and requiring the application of the faculty member's professional knowledge or skills, including, but not limited to: - a.
 Service on editorial boards or as editor of a professional journal or newsletter - b.
-Service on system-wide committees, task forces or inter-segmental associations or groups - c.
+Service as a peer reviewer/referee for journals, conferences and other volunteer opportunities that advance scholarly contributions to the candidate's field of expertise - c.
+Service on system-wide committees, task forces or intersegmental associations or groups - d.
 Service on a pedagogical or regulatory board or conference - 9.
-Activities that enhance the Academy's ability to serve the needs of an ethnically diverse and non-traditional student body - 10.
-Active membership and service within a professional society, such as IMLA, IAMU, INSLC, MARSIM and the Nautical Institute, to broaden educational opportunities for students in fields related to marine transportation
+Activities that enhance the Academy's ability to serve the needs of an ethnically and gender diverse and non-traditional student body

-11. Service as a faculty advisor to an ASCMA club or coach of an intercollegiate sport
+- 10. Active membership and service within a professional society, such as CAMM, IMLA, IAMU, INSLC, MARSIM and the Nautical Institute, to broaden educational opportunities for students in fields related to marine transportation - 11.
+Service as a faculty advisor to an ASCMA club or coach of an intercollegiate sport